jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 To add a Bitbucket Server instance:

 1. In Jenkins go to **Jenkins** > **Manage Jenkins** > **Configure System**.
-2. Under **Bitbucket Server integration** click **Add a Bitbucket Server instance**.
+2. Under **Bitbucket Server integration** select **Add a Bitbucket Server instance** > **Instance details**.
-3. Enter instance details.
+3. Enter these instance details.
-4. Add or select a personal access token.
-5. Add or select credentials.
+   - Instance name - Enter a name to help users identify this instance.
+   - Instance URL - Enter your Bitbucket Server base URL.
+   - Personal access token - Select a token from the list.
+Or to first add a token, select **Add**, select [Bitbucket personal access token](https://confluence.atlassian.com/display/BitbucketServer/personal+access+tokens) for **Kind**, and then enter a Token (with project admin permissions) and a Description.
+   - Credentials (for build auth) - Select credentials from the list.
+Or to first add credentials, select **Add**, select **Jenkins**, select Username with password for **Kind**, and then complete the form.
+4. Select **Test connection** to check your instance details.
-6. Select **Save**.
+5. Select **Save**.

 ### Create an Application Link